jukrb0x/Dimoji/README.md

 # ❓ WTH is this
 Dimoji is an alternative to Emoji, it's a dik-related epoch project.
 We hope our program will bring the world peace.

 The first phrase is making every dik can be represented in Emoji!
-Then we will figure a way to emojify each dik-emoji
+Then we will figure a way to emojify each dik-emoji.

 Here's some examples of Dimoji V1, created by one of the program founders [@Dr12zy](https://github.com/Dr12zy):